 Aiming for a minimum of 9 hours a night is supported by research in terms of improving athletic performance.

 Inadequate sleep will lead to impaired performance and training deficits, inadequate recovery, and can also do wonky things to your appetite (which make it harder to reach their optimal body composition).

 I know, I know…your gymnast is super busy and there are only so many hours in the day.
-The gymnast feels like there is just no way to get more than 7-8 hours, but it’s time to look at the schedule and be strategic.
+It feels like there is just no way to get more than 7-8 hours.
+But it’s time to look at the schedule and be strategic.
 Keep reading and I’ll give you some tips and tricks that can help get your gymnast in bed longer.

 What about sleep quality?

 It’s not just about enough sleep, but the sleep needs to be quality sleep.
 By quality, we mean adequate non-REM and REM (rapid eye movement) sleep which is that “deep sleep”.
 There are three phases to non-REM Sleep, the third phase being where most of the repair and recovery happens with regrowth of tissues, hormone production, etc. REM sleep allows for learning and increased production of brain proteins, so also essential to optimal performance both in school and the gym.

 The biggest factor for your high-level gymnast is her cell phone.
 These days, people of all ages lie awake in bed for an additional 30-60+ minutes scrolling through social media, checking email, etc instead of going to bed.
 We all do it, but for the gymnast who’s already short on time due to school and training demands, they need to get in bed and go to sleep.
 “Sleep hygiene” is a term for good sleep habits that help you to get a good night’s sleep.
 We’ll cover more of that towards the end of this blog.

 How are sleep and hunger related?